droppa2016/magento-droppa-shipping/README.md

 ### 1.0.4 And 1.0.5

 * Added a new rate calculator service that determines the quotation based on the product mass only.

+### 1.0.6 And 1.0.7

+* Re-evaluated the mass rate calculator and updated the service.